cBioPortal/.github/profile/README.md

   - Validator in Python for checking data file consistency with spec
 - [cbioportal-frontend](https://github.com/cBioPortal/cbioportal-frontend): Frontend in TypeScript/React
 - [session-service](https://github.com/cbioportal/session-service): User Session Service in Java Spring
-- [datahub](https://github.com/cBioPortal/datahub/): Contains all public data files for published studies
 - [cbioportal-docker-compose](https://github.com/cBioPortal/cbioportal-docker-compose): Recommended way to install cBioPortal and all its components using Docker
 - [codebook](https://github.com/cBioPortal/codebook): Analysis recipes for Python and R that leverage the cBioPortal REST API
+- [datahub](https://github.com/cBioPortal/datahub/): Contains all public data files for published studies
+- [datahub-study-curation-tools](https://github.com/cBioPortal/datahub-study-curation-tools): Scripts to help curate studies for import into cBioPortal

 ## Cite 📚
 See [How to Cite](https://docs.cbioportal.org/user-guide/faq/#how-do-i-cite-the-cbioportal) section of docs.